damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## Derive Secular-Rationality and Cosmopolitanism from raw WEVS data

-We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 64 common cultural value questions, demogrophic infomrmation and the variables are standarized with missing values mean imputed.
+We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 68 common cultural value questions sicen 1990, demographic infomrmation and the variables are standarized with missing values mean imputed.
 Run "ExtractRandC.R" to use weighted principal component analysis to extract the Secular-Rationality (R) and Cosmopolitanism (C) measures from WEVS data.

 ## Show that birth decade differences are independent of time period using model comparison